 Noragami tells the story of Yato, a minor god who is trying to make a name for himself by doing enough odd jobs to save up for his own shrine.
 It's a fun look at what it's like to be a deity, while being surprisingly super dark and creepy.
 If you enjoyed Yu Yu Hakusho for its peek into the world of spirits, but not so much for its pacing, the fast-paced Noragami might be right up your alley.

-Want to watch a tentacle monster with a smiley face for a head teach a bunch of middle schoolers how to assassinate him?
-If you watch Assassination Classroom, that's exactly what you'll get.
+Want to watch a tentacle monster with a smiley face for a head teach a bunch of middle schoolers how to eliminate him?
+If you watch this hilarious anime, that's exactly what you'll get.
 Not only is it a fun action show with a unique plot (and some fun references to shows you already know), it's also a heartfelt and illuminating look at the Japanese education system.
 For that reason, it's a great show for teenagers battling through their school experience.

 If you're relatively new to anime, you most likely haven't seen any movies that weren't made by Hayao Miyazaki.
 While those movies are absolutely worth your time, there are other directors out there that you should check out, too.
 One who is particularly worth noting is Makoto Shinkai, creator of the recent movie Your Name.

 While this movie is outrageously popular in Japan, you still won't find too many Western anime newbies who are familiar with it.
 Not only is this movie gorgeously animated, but it's a fresh take on the concept of bodyswapping that will have you laughing in the first half and crying in the second.